Delving Deep into the Square Root of 62: A Comprehensive Exploration

 - Iteration 2: x_2 = 0.5 * (7.875 + 62/7.875) ≈ 7.874007874

 4. Taylor Series Expansion: For those familiar with calculus, the Taylor series expansion provides a powerful method for approximating functions, including square roots.
 This method involves representing the function as an infinite sum of terms, allowing for progressively more accurate approximations as more terms are included.
-However, this method is more complex and requires a strong understanding of calculus.
+That said, this method is more complex and requires a strong understanding of calculus.

 The Significance of Irrational Numbers